tryton/trytond/doc/ref/models/models.rst

     The definition of the :class:`trytond.model.fields.Integer` field for the digits number when the type is `float` or `numeric`.

+.. attribute:: DictSchemaMixin.domain

+   A :ref:`domain <topics-domain>` constraint on the dictionary key that will be enforced only on the client side.

+   The key must be referenced by its name in the left operator of the domain.
+   The :ref:`PYSON <ref-pyson>` evaluation context used to compute the domain is the dictionary value.
+Likewise the domain is tested using the dictionary value.

 .. attribute:: DictSchemaMixin.selection

     The definition of the :class:`trytond.model.fields.Text` field to store the